"John Knox, on his death-bed in 1572, asked his wife to read to him John 17, 'where', he said, 'I cast my first anchor.'" (Bruce)

 “I pray for them.
 I do not pray for the world but for those whom You have given Me, for they are Yours.
 And all Mine are Yours, and Yours are Mine, and I am glorified in them.”

-b.All Mine are Yours, and Yours are Mine: Anyone can say to God the Father all mine are Yours but only Jesus could say and Yours are Mine.
+i.
+Everything we have belongs to God, but not everything He has belongs to us.
+Anyone can say to God the Father "all mine are Yours"; but only Jesus could say "and Yours are Mine."

-c.I am glorified in them: No one should be glorified in the believer other than Jesus.
+iii.
+No one other than Jesus should be glorified in the believer.
 Leaders have a tendency to glorify themselves in their followers, but it should only be Jesus.

-3. (11-12) Jesusí first request for the disciples: Father, keep them.
+3. (11-12) Jesus’ first request for the disciples: Father, keep them.